ibm-datapower/datapower-tutorials/datapower-docker-compose-hello-world/datapower-docker-compose-hello-world.md

 ### Manager -- `docker-compose`

 As the booker of gigs and the reserver of studios for both practice and recording, no one sees the band without Docker Compose.
 Since the group could be a duet or an octet, it's Compose that gets the right number of backup singers.
 Mr. Power and the Hostnames aren't in the same city unless the Manager puts them there.
-Compose is what ties the venue to the band to the audience -- there's no show without the Manager
+Compose is what ties the venue to the band to the audience -- there's no show without the Manager.

 And with that, I'll stop torturing the analogy.
 We know that the four pieces each have their role -- that `curldriver` generates requests and sends them to `datapower`, which in turn proxies requests to `backend`.
 Responses that return from `backend` are modified by `datapower` and returned to `curldriver`.
 These are the three types of containers that make up this composed application.